Career & Finance

 If, in a past life, event planning was your jam, don’t throw in the towel just yet.
 There are likely many local businesses that could use assistance for the events they host.
 Plus, since 2020, there has been a significant increase in online events.
 Consider becoming a virtual event planner and assist with making sure virtual events run smoothly.

-Let’s face it, sometimes we blindly pick up our phones (multiple times an hour) to scroll through the latest news or to see what’s going happening on social media.
+Let’s face it—sometimes, we blindly pick up our phones (multiple times an hour) to scroll through the latest news or to see what’s happening on social media.
 Why not make the time you spend online worth it?
 Tap into a service that will pay you for your opinion and your time at once.
 Look at places like Survey Junky, My Points, Swagbucks, and Inbox Dollars

 For the crafters among us, head to your local thrift store, antique shop, or estate sale for used clothes and furniture.
 From there, up-cycle them by restoring and refurbishing the furniture and then sell it on places like Facebook Marketplace.
-For clothes, we can get crafty by distressing them, making them look vintage, tie dying and more and sell them on social media, Etsy, or Poshmark
+For clothes, we can get crafty by distressing them, making them look vintage, tie-dying, and more and selling them on social media, Etsy, or Poshmark

 Perhaps you have an hour window between pickups and drop-offs that usually gets spent scrolling through social media.
 While we are all for taking those well-deserved breaks, picking up a side hustle of dog walking during this time may be a great option.
 Advertise your services in local community groups or join a dog-walking app like Wag.
 Not only would we be making a little extra cash, but we’d be getting some steps in—a win all around.